 Because travellers should use common sense and be cautious does not mean they should be afraid to eat anything local.
 On the contrary, local food is fresh, not canned, cheap and often more suited to the climate.
 Many pioneers in Africa and other continents of the world eat local food and enjoy it.
 A meal in a native restaurant often costs a quarter or even a tenth of the price of the food in a European restaurant.
 One must bear in mind that when food is cooked over strong heat, worms and harmful germs are destroyed and if the restaurant is not too dirty—and one avoids fresh salads and things that might not agree with one—native dishes can be both tasty and inexpensive.
 Meat from native butchers can be perfectly safe to eat as long as one is sure it is fresh and cooks it properly.
 Most villagers all over the world have no refrigeration whatsoever and therefore insist their meat should be fresh killed; they are well aware of the danger of eating fish or meat that is stale, particularly so when the weather is very hot.

 There are many ways of economizing and food is one of them but it requires intelligent thought to do so safely.
 This is one reason I have gone into so much detail in this section on food.
-The other is to introduce certain valuable foods and stress the need to understand what is best for one’s health.
+The other is to introduce certain valuable foods and stress the need to understand what is best for ones health.
 The greatest economy, almost everywhere in the world, is to cook at home and not eat in restaurants; the exception to this can be in Asia where catering (sending to your home from restaurants already prepared food) is a local custom and can be very good and cheap.
 Buy inexpensive cuts of meat rather than expensive ones like steak, the vegetable that is in

 season and the cheapest, local fruit, rather than imported fruit and the one in season.
 Do not economize on quality of food: by this I mean canned peas may be cheaper than fresh spinach but the fresh vegetable is better for the health; when shopping buy the freshest vegetables as they rapidly lose their vitamins through being stale and wilted though the wilted ones may be cheaper.
 For instance, small new carrots and potatoes may cost more, but larger, older ones less; if both, however, are equally fresh, economize by buying the older ones which are usually cheaper although the food value is the same; learn to eat tropical fruits which are delicious and rich in vitamins.